Margaret of L'Aigle: Marriage and children

 Garcia's relationship with Margaret was, however, unstable.
 She supposedly took many lovers and showed favouritism to her French relatives.
 She bore a second son named Rodrigo, whom her husband refused to recognise as his own.
 He was never acknowledged as a son by the Navarrese king, even after Margaret's death, and he was widely considered a bastard, though his sister Margaret did not treat him as such.
 He certainly never behaved as anything other than the son of a king.

 Margaret died on May 25, 1141.

-Her husband later remarried, yet her younger daughter remembered her fondly.
+Margaret's husband later remarried, yet her younger daughter remembered her fondly.